wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. In the Featured section, click the **Amazon Web Services** tile.
 1. Click the **Setup** tab.
 1. Click the **Advanced** link.
-1. In the row that contains the integration that you want to enable or disable, click the three dots and select **Enable** or **Disable**.
+1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select **Enable** or **Disable**.

 ## Giving Wavefront Global Read-Only Access